Wagner Moura: Start in Hollywood and directorial debut (2013–present)

-During interviews, he announced that he signed a contract with Disney+ to produce a series about Maria Bonita, and will be in the next productions by Kleber Mendonça Filho and Karim Aïnouz. in addition, he will be in the animation Arca de Noé by Sergio Machado and Walter Salles, inspired by Tom Jobim and Vinicius de Moraes.
+During interviews, he announced that he signed a contract with Disney+ to produce a series about Maria Bonita, and will be in the next productions by Kleber Mendonça Filho and Karim Aïnouz. in addition, he will be in the animation Arca de Noé by Sérgio Machado and Walter Salles, inspired by Tom Jobim and Vinicius de Moraes.

-In 2022, he starred in the Apple TV+ series Shining Girls with Elisabeth Moss, in the role of journalist Dan Velásquez, joined the cast of Civil War, a film by Oscar-nominated director and screenwriter Alex Garland with production by A24, and starred in Puss in Boots: The Last Wish, with Antonio Banderas, Salma Hayek, Olivia Colman and Florence Pugh, voicing the wolf who is revealed to be the physical incarnation of Death.
+In 2022, he starred in the Apple TV+ series Shining Girls with Elisabeth Moss, in the role of journalist Dan Velásquez, joined the cast of Civil War, a film by Oscar-nominated director and screenwriter Alex Garland with production by A24, and starred in Puss in Boots: The Last Wish, with Antonio Banderas, Salma Hayek, Olivia Colman and Florence Pugh, voicing the Wolf.
 He starred, alongside Ryan Gosling, Chris Evans, Ana de Armas, Regé-Jean Page, Billy Bob Thornton and others in the feature The Gray Man, considered the most expensive in the history of Netflix, as the eccentric Laszlo Sosa.
 In the role, Moura lost twenty kilos and was praised by the Russo brothers, who called him "an incredible actor, one of the most talented in the world".

-Later, it was announced on the Amazon Prime Video series Mr and Mrs Smith.
+In 2024, he played a recurring role as a John Smith Agent in the Amazon Prime Video series Mr. & Mrs. Smith, starring Donald Glover and Maya Erskine.

 Personal life

-Of Italian, Portuguese and Spanish origin, Moura's native language is Portuguese, but he also fluently speaks English and Spanish.
-For his portrayal of Pablo Escobar in Narcos, Moura took Spanish lessons, to sound more like a native speaker.
+Moura's native language is Portuguese, and he also speaks English and Spanish fluently.
+Moura learned to speak Spanish while preparing for his portrayal of Pablo Escobar in Narcos.
 Moura had to gain over 18 kilograms (40 pounds) to play the role of Pablo Escobar; after production of the second season of Narcos, Moura decided to lose the weight through an all-vegan diet.

 Moura practices Transcendental Meditation, Muay Thai and Brazilian Jiu-Jitsu.
+In December 2023, Moura was promoted to brown belt in Brazilian Jiu-Jitsu by Rigan Machado.

-He has three children, Bem, Salvador and José, all born in Rio de Janeiro, with journalist and photographer Sandra Delgado.
-Moura and Delgado met at the university but only got involved after they graduated.
-At the time, he was moving to Rio and invited her to go with.
-She accepted, despite very recent dating.
-The two never formally married.
-The family has residences in Salvador, Los Angeles and Rio de Janeiro, and the actor claims that they live where the work is, having spent time in Colombia for Narcos and now most of the time in Los Angeles.
+He has three sons with journalist and photographer Sandra Delgado, all born in Rio de Janeiro.
+Moura and Delgado met at university but only got involved after they graduated.
+At the time, he was moving to Rio and invited her to go with him.
+She accepted, despite the fact that they had only been dating for a short time.
+The couple has not formally married.
+The family has residences in Salvador, Los Angeles, and Rio de Janeiro, and the actor said that they live wherever the work is, having spent time in Colombia for Narcos and now mainly residing in Los Angeles.
 Despite this, he considers Bahia his real home.